timurgen/google-storage-microservice/README.md

 * expire: date time in format %Y-%m-%d %H:%M:%S - overrides default expire time
 * with_subfolders: False by default if assigned will include blobs from subfolders
 * with_prefix: to filter blobs by prefix
+* since : will be compared with update field for each file and only newer files will be returned if set
+* do_not_sign: will not create signed url's if set to true
 ```
 [
     {